jacobandreas/blog/_posts/2016-02-18-monference.md

 maintains a distribution over discrete states, instead:

 1. replace {chart cells, discrete distributions} with vectors
+2. replace messages between cells with recurrent networks
-2. unroll the "inference" procedure for a suitable number of iterations
+3. unroll the "inference" procedure for a suitable number of iterations
-3. train via backpropagation
+4. train via backpropagation

 The resulting monference has at least as much capacity as the corresponding classical procedure.
 To the extent that appproximation is necessary, we can (at